MrLucky974/VirtualWebcam/README.md

 # VirtualWebcam
-This python code permit the user to use the IpWebcam app (Android) with the OBS Virtual Camera.
+Use your Android phone as OBS Virtual Camera using IpWebcam.

+# Requirements
+- Python 3.7+
+- pygame
+- numpy
+- pygame_widgets
+- pyvirtualcam
+- ipwebcam

 # How to install
 You need to have python installed.

 1. Download this Github repository.
-2. Make sure to install all the following modules (by doing 'pip install module_name') :
+2. Install all the following modules (by doing ``pip install module_name``) :
     - pygame
     - numpy
     - pygame_widgets